Tags & Data Sources

 PrometheusQuery Prometheus with PromQL

-MQTTSubscribe to an MQTT broker — push-driven, with first-class Sparkplug B support
+MQTTSubscribe to an MQTT broker for real-time updates, with native Sparkplug B support

-OPC UASubscribe to an OPC UA server — per-tag node binding, with quality (good / uncertain / bad) preserved end to end
+OPC UASubscribe to an OPC UA server, with per-tag node binding and source quality preserved

-AVEVA PIRead live values + federated history from a PI Web API server
+AVEVA PIRead live values and on-demand history from a PI Web API server

-IgnitionStream tag values + federated history from an Ignition gateway via the Control Seat Ignition module
+IgnitionStream tag values and on-demand history from an Ignition gateway via the Control Seat Ignition module

-TableRun a SQL, Flux, or PromQL query against a connected datasource and surface the result as a table — for data table components and multi-row bindings
+TableRun a SQL, Flux, or PromQL query against a connected data source and use the result as a table

 SimulationGenerate synthetic data for demos and testing